sqali/sqali/README.md

 - 🌱 I'm currently learning the fundamentals of data science.
 - 💞️ I'm looking to collaborate on open-source AI and ML projects to enhance my technical skills.
 - 🔭 I'm working on personal projects on GitHub and continuously improving them:

-  - Flask web application for aggregating GitHub commit data.
+  - Flask web application for aggregating GitHub commit data from a user defined repository.
   - Document classification using convolutional neural networks.
+  - Spoken Digit Recognition
+  - NLP Attention mechanism for language translation
+  - Report summary generation from Business, Legal & Research documents
+  - Computer Vision Segmentation of Traffic

+- 📚 I love creating GitHub documentation for these tasks to use as technical documentation.
+- ✍️ I enjoy writing technical blogs to share my learnings and experiences.
+- 🚀 I am constantly working on enhancing my tech arsenal and staying up-to-date with the latest advancements in the field.

+## What I have learnt
+- Flask web application development
+- Website routing (GET, POST, DELETE, PUT)
+- Working with REST APIs, including handling API rate limits
+- Version control with Git
+- GitHub for hosting and managing personal projects
+- Pandas for data manipulation and cleaning
+- Numpy for fast mathematical computations
+- MySQL queries for database manipulation and retrieval
+- Creating and normalizing database schemas in MySQL Workbench
+- Linux server administration and package/application installation
+- Docker file creation and containerization for application deployment
+- GitHub Actions for CI/CD implementation and workflow automation
+- Data cleaning and featurization for machine learning insights
+- Applying machine learning algorithms for data analysis
+- Deep learning for audio and image processing tasks
+- TensorFlow and Keras for deep learning model building
+- Using TensorBoard to monitor training progress

 ## Skills
 - Python
 - Linux
 - MySQL
 - Git & GitHub
+- GitHub Actions / CI/CD
 - Docker
+- AWS
+- Excel

-I have a strong passion for learning and enjoy documenting my work.
-If you are interested in collaborating or have any questions, feel free to reach out to me!
+I have a strong passion for learning, documenting my work, and sharing knowledge.
+If you are interested in collaborating, have any questions, or want to check out my technical blogs, feel free to reach out to me!

 ## Reach Me
 - LinkedIn: [Sayed Qaiser Ali](https://www.linkedin.com/in/sayed-qaiser-ali-916b181ab/)